Laboratory 6

 • The only adjustable parameters of Camera are d (screen-observer distance) and a (image aspect ratio).

-• The reference system of the previous slide is rigid: it is therefore very easy to implement because there is no need to store the vectors \vec d, \vec u and \vec v.
+• The reference system of the previous slide is rigid: this makes implementation straightforward, as there is no need to manually manage the basis vectors \vec d, \vec u and \vec v.

 • To orient a Camera, we can use the Transformation type that we implemented last week.